mayasharma2110/Treat-Yourself/README.md

 * As a first time user, I want to know the purpose of the site.

 * As a first time user, I want to be able to see products that appeal to me by filtering on the 4 main categories of the site, the subcategories within the 4 main categories and also sorting by price or overall rating.
+I want to be able to quickly add a product to my basket from this page (default of 1 quantity and not on subscription).

+* As a first time user, I want to be able to the specific details of a product I am interested in (description, price and rating) from here I want to be able to add products to my shopping basket.

+* As a first time user I want to be able to search for a specific term (for the name or description of a product), on filtering or searching for a term I want to see the number of results displayed.

+* As a first time user, I want to be able to see the total in my shopping basket at any given time.

-* As a first time user, I want to be able to view my shopping basket and update this within the page.
+* As a first time user, I want to be able to view my shopping basket and update the quantity of a product or remove it within the page.

-* As a first time user, I want to be able to purchase products successfully and see these in my profile when logged in.
+* As a first time user, I want to be able to purchase products successfully (get taken to a page which confirms the order has been successful) and see these in my profile when logged in.

 #### Returning Visitor Goals

 * As a returning user, I have similar needs of a first time user.

+* As a returning user, I want to be able to register for an account, log in and log out.

+* As a returning user, I want to receive an email confirmation once I sign up to the site and I also want to be able to recover my password if I forget it.

-* As a returning user, I want to rate products I have tried to help other users find good products.
+* As a returning user, I want the site to save my default shipping and billing information for easier checkout in the future (if I am registered to the site and logged in).

 #### Frequent User Goals